-Thank you for your interest in the Grand Paw Fostering Program.
-The Prairie Paws Adoption Center accepts stray and owned animals regardless of age, health, species or breed; therefore we take in around 8,000 animals per year.
-As a result, we are always in need of individuals or families who can commit their time, energy, and love to assist us in saving as many lives as possible.
-By offering your home to an animal in need, not only do you help prepare a pet for a forever home, but you also directly assist in combating overpopulation in our shelter.
-At this moment you have the opportunity to become involved in this lifesaving mission and together we can help battle animal homelessness in Grand Prairie.
+Thank you for your interest in the Fostering Program.
+Prairie Paws Adoption Center accepts stray and owned animals regardless of age, health, species or breed; therefore we take in around 7,500 animals per year.
+As a result, we are always in need of individuals or families who can commit their time, energy and love to assist us in saving as many lives as possible.
+By offering your home to an animal in need, not only do you help prepare a pet for a forever home, but you also directly assist in creating a better future for our community's animals and the families that love them.

 What is a Foster Home?